-The CSD Graduate Program in Speech-Language Pathology is entrusted to providing equitable treatment to all faculty, staff, students, visitors, and clients of the Speech and Hearing Center.
-Pace University is strongly committed to maintaining a working and learning environment that is free from unlawful discrimination, harassment, or retaliation.
-The University is an equal opportunity employer and an academic institution that strongly believes that all employment and academic decisions must be made without regard to whether an employee or student possesses characteristics protected by federal, state, or local law and this Policy and Procedure ("protected characteristics").
-Each member of the Pace community has the right to work and learn in an atmosphere that promotes equal opportunities based on abilities and performance and prohibits discriminatory practices, including harassment.
-The University expects and requires that all relationships among members of the Pace community will be free of bias, prejudice, intimidation, exploitation, coercion, and harassment.
+Pace University is strongly committed to maintaining a working and learning environment that is free from unlawful Discrimination, Harassment, or Retaliation.
+The University is an equal opportunity employer and an academic institution which strongly believes that all employment and academic decisions must be made without regard to whether an employee or student possesses characteristics protected by federal, state, or local law.

-All University officers, administrators, supervisors, staff, faculty members, students, visitors, and applicants, as well as vendors, consultants, and contractors with whom the University does business are prohibited from engaging in discrimination, harassment, or retaliation in violation of this policy and procedure.
-The Pace University anti-discrimination, harassment, and retaliation policy and procedure can be found at https://www.pace.edu/sites/default/files/2024-01/policy-against-discrimination-harassment-retaliation.pdf.
+All University officers, administrators, supervisors, staff, faculty members, students, visitors, and applicants, as well as vendors, consultants and contractors with whom the University does business are prohibited from engaging in discrimination, harassment, or retaliation.